Micro and Miniature Electromagnetic Flow Meters: Small Size, Big Impact—Precision Measurement Empowers High-Precision Industries

 Grounding: Good grounding (liquid contact) is key to both noise immunity and accuracy assurance.

-Installation location: Meet the requirements for straight pipe sections before and after (3D upstream, 1D downstream), with proper orientation.
+Installation location: Meet the requirements for straight pipe sections upstream and downstream (3D upstream, 1D downstream), with proper orientation.
 Vertical installation helps prevent sediment buildup.

 Summary